freeCodeCamp/freeCodeCamp/guide/english/terminal-commandline/macos-terminal/index.md

 ------------ | -------------
-pwd | Print Working Directory (Where Am I? ) ls | List contents of current directory mkdir | Create a new directory touch | Create a new file cp| Copy a file rm | Remove a file rm -rf | Remove a directory
+pwd | Print Working Directory (Where Am I? ) ls | List contents of current directory ls -a | List contents of current directory including hidden files mkdir | Create a new directory touch | Create a new file cp| Copy a file rm | Remove a file rm -rf | Remove a directory sudo | Run command with the security privileges of the superuser clear | Clear the screen nano [file] | Opens the file using nano editor vim [file] | Opens the file using vim editor reset | resets the terminal display

 ### Usage Examples